By-DevOps-For-DevOps/website-source/source/_posts/aws-dev-tools/CI-CD-with-AWS-developer-tools.md

 We can use the cloudformation template https://github.com/microservices-today/IaC-ecs to create an ECS cluster.
 ### AWS ECR
 The docker images to be deployed to ECS Cluster are stored in the ECR repository.
 We need to create a repository for each of the custom application that we are hosting on ECS.
-You can follow the steps to create a new ECR Repository.
+You can follow these [steps](./ecr.md) to create a new ECR Repository.
 ### AWS CodeBuild
 We build the docker image and push to the ECR with the latest tag using AWS Codebuild.
 The `buildspec.yml` guides the CodeBuild on the actions that it has to perform.
 A sample spec file is shown below.